eslint/eslint/docs/developer-guide/code-conventions.md

 ### Single-Line Comments

-Single-line comments should be used to documentation one line of code or a group of related lines of code.
+Single-line comments should be used to document one line of code or a group of related lines of code.
 A single-line comment may be used in three ways:

 1. On a separate line, describing the code beneath it.
 1. At the end of a line, describing the code before it.